 For those who don’t know, on the closing night of one city the tour crew dismantles the sets, packs up the lights and costumes, travels to the next city and immediately puts it all back together within 36 hours so we can open the following Tuesday night.
 Because their work was so grueling, we didn’t think to ask them to help out.

-But now, here were Larry, Steve, ‘Moose,’ Al, Ric, Steve and more looking around this theater space.
-When we asked what they were doing, they just said, “Keep doing what you’re doing.”
+But now, here were Larry, ‘Moose,’ Al, Ric, Steve and more looking around this theater space.
+When we asked what they were doing, they just waved us off saying, “Keep doing what you’re doing.”

 The next thing we know, lights are being focused as we rehearsed; sound equipment cannibalized from the CATS production was being installed and EQ-ed; and since Moose didn’t like the one lame spotlight in the place, he went off to rent one out of his own pocket.
 It was truly theater magic.